Skip to main content

 Shorter option available every cycle

 The 5-week Expedition includes one meaningful project – either community or environment project (around 19 days) and then a shorter adventure challenge phase (between 5-9 days).
+You’ve also got the option to extend to 7 weeks!
+It’s ideal for anyone wanting to take time out after school before heading straight to further education, an apprenticeship or work.

 • How’s it different to the 7-week option? – you only experience the adventure challenge phase for 5-9 days.